-BMFA Electric Indoor Masters - 3rd - 4th December 2011
+BMFA Electric Indoor Masters - 3rd to 4th December 2011

 Not a GBR/CAA competition but run by Andy Whitehead with help from Manny Williamson and the BMFA with much GBR/CAA presence.
 Next year F3P domestic competitions will be run by the GBR/CAA with the infrastructure and leagues in lne with F3A organisation.
 Electric Indoor Masters CD Andy Whitehead.
 F3P Judges: Bob Ailles, Peter Cappelman, Remiguijus Dirse, Keith Dawson, Matt Hoyland.
 Aeromusical judges:Neal Snead, Matt Hoyland, Remiguijus Dirse, Keith Dawson, Andy Symmonds.
 Podium: F3P A - 1st Derk Van de Vecht, 2nd Ron Smesters, 3rd Peter Van de Riet.
 F3P B - 1st Steve Shaffer, 2nd Gordon McCrea, 3rd Neil Shead.
 F3P C - 1st Pauk Holford, 2nd Alan Stringer, 3rd Paul Wilcockson.
 Aeromusical - 1st Derk Van de Vecht, 2nd Connor Stephenson, 3rd Namado Te Riele.
 Frestyle - 1st Mark Barnes, 2nd David Thomas, 3rd Derk Van de Vecht.
 Freestyle Team - 1st Team United Nations, 2nd Team AWD, 3rd Team 7 Bridge